kuzzleio/kuzzle/doc/2/api/controllers/document/m-upsert/index.md

 - `_id`: document unique identifier
 - `_source`: document content
 - `_version`: updated document version
+- `created`: if `true`, a new document was created, otherwise the document existed and was updated
 - `status`: HTTP status code

 Each errored document is an object of the `errors` array with the following properties: